mohsenghq/mohsenghq/README.md

 - 👋 Hi
-- 👀 interested in anything in computer
+- 👀 interested in Reinforcement learning and finance
-- 🌱 currently learning python(ML)
+- 🌱 working on RL agent for auto trading
 - 📫 telegram: @mohsenghq

 <!---